 The launch of the RAP is a milestone in our Diversity journey and a significant step for our contribution to reconciliation in Australia.

 The RAP is a plan (2015 – 2017) that will assist Aurizon in making a tangible difference by creating sustainable opportunities for Aboriginal and Torres Strait Islander people focusing on four key areas; relationships, respect, opportunities and reporting.

 We pride ourselves on offering a safe and respectful, and inclusive work environment for all LGBTIQ (lesbian, gay, bisexual, transgender, intersex and queer) employees where everybody feels comfortable in ‘bringing their whole self to work’.

-The Aurizon LGBTIQ and Allied Network, 'ALLin', has over 400 members and this is growing.
+The Aurizon LGBTIQ and Allies Network, 'ALLin', has over 400 members and this is growing.
 ALLin has local leads in many Aurizon worksites and an active Steering Committee delivering on Aurizon’s LGBTIQ Inclusion Strategy.

 We are continually exploring ways to creating a respectful and inclusive workplace.
 We are committed to building an accessible and inclusive company for the long term including increasing the participation of people with disability in Australian employment and business.